ThorsAngerVaNeT/git-task/README.md

     - `menja` - branch with 4 commits of Menja Game by Caleb Miller
     - `link-new-style` - branch with 4 commits of the new style of the main page

 Your task is to manipulate branches and commits like it is described in [Task](#task).
 Resolving conflicts while merging/rebasing is a part of this task.
+**The preferable way** of solving the task is by using Git CLI, but you could also use `Git Graph` and `Git Lense` VSCode extensions to visualize branches and so on.
 The deployed page should be like in [the demo](https://rss-git-task.netlify.app) and all games should work correctly too.

 ---